Diethylstilbestrol (DES) Exposure and Cancer

-What health problems might DES-exposed grandchildren have?
+What health issues might DES grandchildren have?

-A comparison of the results of DES granddaughters’ pelvic exams with those of their mothers’ first pelvic exams found none of the changes that had been associated with prenatal DES exposure in their mothers (9).
-However, another analysis showed that DES granddaughters began their menstrual periods later and were more likely to have menstrual irregularities than other women of the same age.
-The data also suggested that infertility was greater among DES granddaughters, and that they tended to have fewer live births (18).
+A comparison of the results of DES granddaughters’ pelvic exams with those of their mothers’ first pelvic exams found none of the changes that had been associated with prenatal DES exposure in their mothers (14).
+However, another analysis showed that DES granddaughters began their menstrual periods later and were more likely to have menstrual irregularities than unexposed women of the same age (that is, women whose mothers were not exposed to DES before birth) (24).
+The data also suggested that infertility was greater among DES granddaughters than among unexposed women of the same age (25) and that they may have an increased risk of preterm delivery (24).
 However, this association is based on small numbers of events and was not statistically significant.
-Researchers will continue to follow these women to study the risk of infertility.
+Researchers will continue to follow these individuals to study the risk of infertility.

-Recent studies have found that DES granddaughters and DES grandsons may have a slightly higher risk of cancer (19) and birth defects (20), including hypospadias in DES grandsons (21).
+Recent studies have found that DES granddaughters and DES grandsons may have a slightly higher risk of cancer (26) and birth defects (27), including hypospadias in DES grandsons (28).
 However, because each of these associations is based on small numbers of events, researchers will continue to study these groups to clarify the findings.

 How can people find out if they took DES during pregnancy or were exposed to DES in utero?

-It is estimated that 5 to 10 million Americans—pregnant women and the children born to them—were exposed to DES between 1940 and 1971 (4).
+It is estimated that 5 to 10 million Americans—pregnant women and the children born to them—were exposed to DES between 1940 and 1971 (5).
 DES was given widely to pregnant women between 1940 and 1971 to prevent complications during pregnancy.
-DES was provided under many different product names and also in various forms, such as pills, creams, and vaginal suppositories (6).
+DES was provided under many different product names and also in various forms, such as pills, creams, and vaginal suppositories (31).
 The table below includes examples of products that contained DES.

 |DES Product Names|

-|AVC Cream with Dienestrol|
+|AVC cream with dienestrol

-What should DES-exposed daughters do?
+What should DES daughters do?

-What should DES-exposed sons do?
+What should DES sons do?

 Is it safe for DES daughters to use hormone replacement therapy?